Implications for businesses and institutions

 What you need to know about NIS2

-The NIS2 Directive expands cybersecurity standards and penalties with the aim of harmonizing and improving the level of security in member states.
-It also outlines stricter requirements for various sectors.
-Businesses and organizations need to consider the issues of cyber risk management, control, and monitoring, as well as how to deal with incidents and business continuity.
-In addition, the directive increases the number of organizations covered, with stricter liability provisions in place for the management of those organizations affected.
+The NIS2 Directive extends cybersecurity requirements and sanctions to harmonise and improve the level of security in Member States and contains stricter requirements for various sectors.
+Among other things, companies and organisations must address the issues of cyber risk management, control and monitoring, incident handling and business continuity.
+In addition, the directive expands the number of organisations that fall within its scope.
+Stricter liability rules apply to the management of the organisations concerned.

 “In Germany, the legislation pertaining to critical infrastructure, or KRITIS, has so far mainly affected larger institutions.
 But now NIS2 is making cybersecurity and resilience a major issue for an even wider range of businesses in Europe and Germany.”